xtc-tools/xtc-llvm-wheels/README.md

 # LLVM Wheels

-This is a simple project wrapper for build LLVM libraries as a python package.
+This is a simple python package wrapper for prebuilt LLVM libraries.

 The actual gitlab wheels can then be viewd from: https://gitlab.inria.fr/groups/CORSE/-/packages